 Alternatives to Leaving Your Dog in the Car

 Some businesses are even incorporating temperature-controlled dog kennels in front of their stores.
 This allows you to pay to put your dog in the kennel, safely locked, while you do your shopping.
-When you're done, you can let your dog, pay and head on your way.
+When you're done, you can let your dog out, pay, and head on your way.

-If you're driving with someone else, they could wait with your dog — as long as he's on a leash — in a shady spot outside of the car, while you do what you need to do inside.
+If you're driving with someone else, they could wait with your dog — as long as they're on a leash — in a shady spot outside of the car while you do what you need to do inside.

-The safest option, however, is to leave your dog at home (or drop him off at a boarding kennel) on warm or cold days, especially if you'll be making stops at places where he's not allowed inside.
+The safest option, however, is to leave your dog at home (or drop them off at a boarding kennel), especially if you'll be making stops at places where they're not allowed inside.

 What to Do When You See a Dog Left in a Car